Make Your

 Sustainability

 Since 1891, the stately Lake Yellowstone Hotel has welcomed visitors to the shores of Yellowstone Lake for deep connections with nature.
-Despite her advanced age—127 years in 2018—the “Grand Lady Of The Lake” hosts over 90,000 visitors each year, while also setting the example for sustainable lodging.
+Despite her advanced age, the “Grand Lady Of The Lake” hosts over 90,000 visitors each year while also setting the example for sustainable lodging.

 Although all Yellowstone lodges are run in a sustainable manner, and several facilities (including all five new lodges at Canyon Village) are LEED (Leadership in Energy and Environmental Design) certified by the US Green Building Council, Lake Hotel is the first park hotel to reach the Green Seal Gold distinction.
 Achieving this certification—especially in a historic building— is a significant accomplishment.